obecker/decycle/plugin-maven/README.md

 (however, this behavior can be adjusted, see `ignoreFailures` below in [Configuration](#configuration)).

 The two goals `decycle:checkMain` and `decycle:checkTest` are intended to be invoked as single goals (e.g. via `mvn decycle:checkMain`).
-They will first compile the sources and perform the decycle check afterwards.
+They will first compile the sources and perform the decycle check afterward.
 They may be executed after fixing violations detected by decycle.
 (Note: running `decycle:check` in contrast will *not* automatically recompile the sources.)